nicktsai1026/MTR-Easy-Time/README.md

 # MTR Easy Time
-### - Telegram chatbot providing travel time between MTR stations in Hong Kong
+### - Telegram chatbot for getting Hong Kong MTR information
 Telegram: @Mtr_time_bot

 # Concept
-To provide easy access of some MTR information by integrating the solution in Telegram as an extension
+In hope of providing an easy and convenient option for getting MTR information, we have the idea of creating an extension within the messenger Telegram for providing such information.
+This is our prototype.

+# Current information and service provided in app
+1. Travel time between stations
+2. Maps of destination stations
+3. Bookmarking of favourite stations for easy access in the future

 # How to use
 1. Open bot on Telegram (@Mtr_time_bot)